xayahrainie4793/non-single-digit-primes/README.md

 Left/Right-truncatable primes >= base, but the single-digit suffix/prefix (i.e. the leftmost digit of right-truncatable primes, or the rightmost digit of left-truncatable primes) need not to be prime.

+Definition in these problems:

+Minimal primes: Primes for which there is no shorter sub-sequence with length >=2 of the digits that form a prime.

+Left-truncatable primes: Primes that remain prime when the leading digit is successively removed until become a single-digit number (numbers with leading zeros are consider as nonprimes).

+RIght-truncatable primes: Primes that remain prime when the least significant digit is successively removed until become a single-digit number.

 References:

 Minimal primes: